gruntwork-io/terratest/docs/_docs/05_alternative-testing-tools/why-terratest.md

 title: Why Terratest?
 category: alternative-testing-tools
 excerpt: >-
-  Are you wondering why you should use Terratest?s
+  Are you wondering why you should use Terratest?
 tags: ["tools"]
 order: 500
 nav_title: Documentation